perforce/helix-swarm-docker/README.md

 We recommend a Unicode enabled P4D for use with Swarm.
 If P4D is running on Microsoft Windows, then you will also need to configure the triggers.

 First configure the .env file to be suitable for your environment.
-Setup the following variables:
+An `env.dist` file is provided which has some defaults, which can be copied to `.env`, or you can manually create the file.

+The following variables are used from the environment:

 | Config           | Default           | Description              |
 | :---             | :---              | :---                     |